The Female Opportunity Index 2021

 Total women in government (score)

-The share of women in government positions, as a score.
-This data column is a combination of the following factors:
+The share of women in government positions, calculated into a score.
+This data column is a combination of the following factors, averaged over a period of 12 months:

-- The proportion of seats held by women in national parliaments (percentage).
+- The percentage of seats held by women in national parliaments as of January 1, 2021.

 Source: World Bank; UN.